owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

     LINE(1,1,0.25);
         up;   // direction

-Press Update Preview to see your changes, the end result is a system which can be represented as follows:
+Press 'Update Preview' to see your changes, the end result is a system which can be represented as follows:

 ![](../../../images/img_278.jpg)